shplok/gh-yule-log/README.md

 ## Inspiration

 I was surfing Netflix the other night and was astonished at how many [branded Yule logs there were](https://youtu.be/ytMdeo9Re1k?si=Fowy4F-40MmdwMcp).
 I figured GitHub should get in on that action!
-Also inspired by [@msimpson's crses-based ASCII art fire art from back in the day](https://gist.github.com/msimpson/1096950).
+Also inspired by [@msimpson's curses-based ASCII art fire art from back in the day](https://gist.github.com/msimpson/1096950).

 ## License